AGRUSTIC SOMNACUNI || ROMANY || CRADLE || LET US PRAISE

 adequate roofing and guttering against water and snow damage,

-with handcrank/solar loght, radio and cellphone rechargers, with
+with handcrank/solar loght, radio and cellphone rechargers,

-Daniel-Claudiu Dumitrescu, President of Asociația
+parents.
+Daniel-Claudiu Dumitrescu,

-'Agrustic Somnacuni-Inel de Aur', is the grandson of the
+President of Asociația 'Agrustic Somnacuni-Inel de Aur',

-most famous coppersmith in his part of Romania and has
+is the grandson of the most famous coppersmith in his part

-inherited his tools.
-He learned all these traditional skills
+of Romania and has inherited his tools.
+He learned all

-as a boy as well as having attended school and attaining the
+these traditional skills as a boy as well as having

-technical diploma.
-He is now working with leading restorers
+now working with leading restorers in Florence, restoring

-in Florence, restoring the famous anti-slavery 'English'
+the famous anti-slavery 'English' Cemetery, including the

-Cemetery, including the CNR project of restoring the Odoardo
+CNR project of restoring the Odoardo Fantacchiotti

-Fantacchiotti sculpture of 'Hope', Speranza.
+sculpture of 'Hope', Speranza.

 http://www.ringofgold.eu/iron.ppt